 Did you know that more than 70 percent of your immune tissue is in your gut?
-The cells lining your gut are the first line of defense between your internal body systems and external pathogens.
-Probiotics can strengthen those defenses.
+The cells lining your gut are the first line of defence between your internal body systems and external pathogens.
+Probiotics can strengthen those defences.

-Any disease-causing microbes that enter your body (from food you eat, air you breathe or objects you touch) need to pass through several defense systems in your gastrointestinal tract before reaching the bloodstream.
+Any disease-causing microbes that enter your body (from food you eat, air you breathe or objects you touch) need to pass through several defence systems in your gastrointestinal tract before reaching the bloodstream.

 Regular infections, along with some diseases and autoimmune conditions, are linked to an imbalance of bacteria in the gut and a misfiring immune system.

 The lining of the gut is naturally permeable in order to allow nutrients (from the food you eat) into your bloodstream.
 The bacteria that reside on the walls of your gut act as a defensive barrier, preventing any substances such as E. coli, Candida albicans, and other invaders entering the bloodstream.

 By maintaining the gut lining in this way, probiotic bacteria help to prevent the development of food allergies, which can lead to (and be caused by) Leaky Gut Syndrome.
 This occurs when the gaps in the gut lining become too large and allow harmful substances into the bloodstream.

 These bacteria also support the uptake of nutrients, electrolytes, water and other beneficial substances from the intestines.
 This is vital for healthy digestion and normal functioning of the body, as well as keeping inflammation in the gut and elsewhere at manageable levels.